vp465/INF502/Assignment1.md

 9. Write a command sequence to merge the `math` branch into `master` and describe what happened.
 ```
+git merge math
+below conflict occured while merging
+Auto-merging B.py
+CONFLICT (content): Merge conflict in B.py
+Automatic merge failed; fix conflicts and then commit the result.
+PS C:\Users\Vaishnavi\Downloads\handson\handson>
+Description:
+The conflict occured because the data in same line numbers for both file is different  .
 ```

 10. Write a set of commands to abort the merge.
 ```
+git merge --abort

 ```

 11. Now repeat item 9, but proceed with the manual merge (editing B.py).
 All implemented methods are needed.
 Explain your procedure.
 ```
+since in the 9 question we faced the conflict.
+To resolved that i have done a manual merge by removing line codes such as >>head,===, << math and then saved it .
+And then again commited in the terminal using git commit -a -m "edited B.py" which says it is already up to date .

 ```

 12. Write a command (or set of commands) to proceed with the merge and make `master` branch up-to-date.
 ```
+git merge math
+after this merge automatical master branch will be up to date

 ```

 13. Complete Part 2.
 Then, come back here and answer the following:
 Report your experience of submitting the Part 2.
 Please, include the steps you followed, the commands you used, and the hurdles you faced (within the file you created for the **Part 1**).
 ```
+As of for Part2
+I have edited my repository in the github itself, i haven't used any local editor .
+In the Part1 we have used commands as such as git log -- decorate , git branch , git merge , etc  but along with that i have used commands such as git commit -a -m , git abort ,etc.Also there was apoint were i tried to merge the branches but the conflicts occured .And just to do some observation i used command git merge --abort . but later when i was trying to solve the conflict i was excepting some diferent source code for <<< HEAD ,======, <<<<<math meanwhile i forgot that that i already entered abort merge command .
+A soons as i realized my mistakes i made the changes .

 ```